We build quantum

 partner with the best

-We partner with some of the most renowned universities, startups and companies.
-This unique approach will ensure that our technology is at the heart of tomorrow’s quantum revolution.
+Thanks to a close cooperation with world-leading technical and strategic partners, we ensure that our technology is at the heart of the quantum revolution.

 Meet Our Team

 Ultimately, Ilana makes sure that OQC remains at the forefront of the quantum revolution.
 Thanks to her academic background, having gained a PhD in quantum physics from Royal Holloway, University of London, where she spent most of her PhD as a student in industry at the National Physical Laboratory, Teddington, she’s also providing technical input in the design of our quantum computer.

 Ilana’s ambitions can be summed up in a single word that comes up a lot in a conversation with her: impact.
 Not just in the fledging quantum computing industry, but in the world writ.
 She believes in pushing the boundaries and doing things that have never been done before, thanks to quantum computing.